-Join Aaron Quigley for an in-depth discussion in this video What is an LMS?, part of Learning Management System (LMS) Fundamentals.
+Join Aaron Quigley for an in-depth discussion in this video What is an LMS?, part of Learning Management Systems (LMS) Quick Start.

 Let's get started by exploring exactly what a Learning Management System, or LMS, is.
 It's essentially a digital learning environment, and it manages all of the aspects of the learning process.
 Inside of the LMS, you're going to communicate your learning objectives.
 You're going to also organize the learning timelines, and tell the learners exactly what they need to learn, and when.
 The real power of the LMS is it's also going to give you the ability to deliver the learning content straight to the learners themselves.
 Many LMS's have built-in assessment and tracking, so that the learner can not only see their progress, but you, the instructor, also have the ability to communicate the effectiveness of learning back to the learner themselves.